DMAP: A Distribution Map for Text: DMAP: A Distribution Map for Text

 \subsection{Defining Entropy-Weighted DMAP}

 There are two practical issues with the definition of DMAP in Section \ref{subsec:simpleDMAP}.
 First, there is randomness in the selection of $x_i$ from $I_i$ that introduces noise and makes DMAP non-deterministic.
 Second, if the language model $p$ has high certainty about the choice of next token, then a choice of $x_i$ contains little useful information and we should assign less weight to this choice of $x_i$.
 We present an alternative version of DMAP that mitigates these shortcomings by removing this randomness and weighting the outcome of each token by the entropy of the next token probability distribution.
 A version of Proposition \ref{prop:uniform distribution} continues to hold, see Appendix \ref{sec:proof}.
-In Appendix \ref{sec:entropy-weighting} we make DMAP plots restricted to times where the next-token probability distribution has low entropy, and see that these plots contain little useful information, justifying our de-weighting of these points.
+In Appendix \ref{sec:entropy-weighting} we make DMAP plots restricted to times where the next-token probability distribution has low entropy, and see that these plots contain little useful information, justifying our deweighting of these points.

 In broad terms, our map $\hat{D}$ defined below makes two changes to DMAP.
-Firstly, rather than plotting an unweighted histogram of DMAP samples, we use the entropy of the next-token probability distribution to weight each sample point, up to a chosen maximum clipped weighting of $\lambda = 2$ for stability.
-Secondly, we mitigate the randomness in the selection of $x_i$ and, instead of plotting the (weighted) proportion of samples in each bin, we plot the expectation of this, removing the randomness.
+Firstly, rather than weighting each sample equally, we use the entropy of the next-token probability distribution to weight each sample point, up to a chosen maximum clipped weighting of $\lambda$ for stability.
+Secondly, we mitigate the randomness in the selection of $x_i$ and, instead of considering the (weighted) proportion of samples in each bin, we plot the expectation of this, removing the randomness.
 A precise mathematical description goes as follows.

 Given a language model $p$ and a text $w_1\cdots w_T$, generate the sequence of intervals $I_1\cdots I_T$ as with DMAP.
 Also, compute $h_1\cdots h_T$ where is the entropy of the probability distribution $p(\cdot|w_1\cdots w_{i-1})$.
-Let $h'_i:=\max\{h_i, \lambda\}$ and return the function $\hat D(\underline w):[0,1]\to\mathbb R$ given by
+Let $h'_i:=\min\{h_i, \lambda\}$ and return the function $\hat D(\underline w):[0,1]\to\mathbb R$ given by